 Critical thinking resources are something every learner and teacher should have in their toolbox.
 They can be for creating questions, or forging pathways, or discovering new ideas and more.
 Most of all, they are for developing one of the most crucial sets of skills for modern learners to have.
 The 4 tools below are good to have around as references and reminders for the power of critical thinking.

-And we haven't forgotten you either, teachers.
-In addition to these critical thinking resources, try out the Critical Thinking Workbook.
+Pro-tip: Try out the Critical Thinking Workbook.
 Your learners will love the games and activities inside, and you'll love watching their skills get better and better.
 Now, on to the tools.

 Critical Thinking vs. Creative Thinking

 This infographic is originally from Educator's Technology.
 It's part of in-depth comparison between two modes of thinking that are often considered the same.
 However, putting them side by side as separate pathways shows how they are related and also what makes them unique.

 The Critical Thinking Skills Cheatsheet

 By far this cheatsheet is one of our most popular critical thinking resources.

 To be effective, critical thinking should always involve asking meaningful and authentic questions at every stage.

 There are plenty of them here to keep your learners guessing and growing.

 6 Critical Questions for Conversation